dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 A .NET Multi-platform App UI (.NET MAUI) swipe gesture recognizer detects when a finger is moved across the screen in a horizontal or vertical direction, and is often used to initiate navigation through content.

-In .NET MAUI, drag gesture recognition is provided by the `SwipeGestureRecognizer` class.
+In .NET MAUI, drag gesture recognition is provided by the <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> class.
 This class defines the following properties:

 - `Command`, of type `ICommand`, which is executed when a swipe gesture is recognized.
 - `CommandParameter`, of type `object`, which is the parameter that's passed to the `Command`.